iLuJack/rag-llm-demo/readme.md

   This database allows the system to quickly find relevant information when you ask questions.

-- `venv/` - Directory created during setup that contains the Python virtual environment
+- `venv/` - Directory created during setup that contains the Python virtual environment (think of this as a separate, clean installation of Python just for this project)

 - Terminal outputs:
   - `document_loader.py` will show which documents were loaded and how many chunks were created